 In Progress Launch a program in conjunction with the Texas Exes, using a new program with Texas Athletics as a pilot project, to improve students’ ability to position themselves for post-graduation success.

-In Progress Expand our presence and outreach in Dallas, Houston, San Antonio and elsewhere to better recruit outstanding high school students from underrepresented groups.
+Complete Expand our presence and outreach in Dallas, Houston, San Antonio and elsewhere to better recruit outstanding high school students from underrepresented groups.
 To achieve this, the university has already approved the first $1 million in new funds to expand student recruitment and community engagement.

 In Progress Fundraise additional funds to establish more private scholarships specifically dedicated to recruiting students who have been accepted at UT but may be considering other institutions.

 Ensure That We Recognize and Learn From Our History and Reflect Our Values Through Our Campus Symbols

 In Progress Changes to the Robert L. Moore Building